Mel Woodward Cup

 Please note: Recent graduates must have completed at least three credit hours (one course) subsequent to graduation to meet these criteria.

-2. We are looking for ideas that have an element of innovation, compared to what current competitors are offering customers.
-These ideas must also have the potential to reach customers outside of Newfoundland and Labrador.
+We are looking for ideas that have an element of innovation, compared to what current competitors are offering customers, and that also have the potential to reach customers outside of Newfoundland and Labrador.
 Technology- and non-technology-based ideas are encouraged.
-The startup should be at the stage of technical and/or market validation.
+All sectors are welcome (food, hospitality, health, finance, manufacturing, etc.).

-Option 1: Book a meeting with our in-house entrepreneur, Jason Trask, HERE.
+Option 1: Book a meeting with one of our startup coaches HERE.

 Option 2: Participate in our workshops where you can learn foundational skills, which can be found HERE.

-5. Not at all.
+Not at all.
 Participants may compete as individuals if they so desire.
-We do, however, encourage you to create teams with a variety of complementary skill sets and strengths.
-If you need assistance in forming a team, you can use the start-up guide we provide to help.
+We do, however, encourage you to create teams with a variety of gender and complementary skill sets and strengths.

-7. Former winners of the Mel Woodward Cup ($10,000 awards and above) can be part of a team if the idea is different than the one they were previously awarded funding for and if she/he is not the lead presenter.
+Former winners of the Mel Woodward Cup ($10,000 awards and above) can be part of a team if the idea is different than the one they were previously awarded funding for and if the former winner is not the lead presenter.

 Former Mel Woodward Cup finalists can apply with the same idea if they did not secure one of the winning grants ($10,000 awards and above) in a precedent Mel Woodward Cup competition.